textmining-infopros/chapter4/README.md

 ### Open this [link](https://textmining-infopros.github.io/chapter4/) to interact and visualizes the results from topic modeling

-# How to download or install
+# How to Download or Install
 There are several ways to use the compendium’s contents and reproduce the analysis: